 The bedroom is a sanctuary for relaxation and regeneration.
-Low-emission, healthy-living paints should be the fundamental choice for the bedroom so that the bedroom with its colour scheme can unfold its full capacity as a calm, relaxing place.
+Low-emission, healthy-living paints should be the fundamental choice for the bedroom so that its colour scheme can reveal its full capacity as a calm, relaxing place.
 Thus also ensuring that you can sleep better.

 Every colour affects us differently so that it is a good idea to take a closer look at the effect of individual colour shades particularly when designing the bedroom and its walls.
 After all, the colours chosen for the bedroom walls make a considerable contribution to creating a calm, relaxing and recuperative setting.